+Fairfield's Computing Services are state-of-the-art.
 High-speed fiber-optic cable, with transmission capabilities of 100 megabits per second, connects classrooms, residence hall rooms, and faculty and administrative offices, providing access to the library collection, e-mail, various databases, and other on-campus resources.

 Nineteen computer labs, supported by knowledgeable lab assistants and open 14 hours a day for walk-in and classroom use, offer hardware and software for the Windows and Macintosh environments.
 All campus buildings are connected to the Internet, and all residence hall rooms have Internet connections, cable television, and voicemail.
 Students are issued individual accounts in StagWeb, a secure portal where they can check e-mail, register for courses, review their academic and financial records, and stay tuned to campuswide announcements.
+Administrative Computing (SunGard SCT) is located in Dolan 110 East and provides support for the integrated administrative system, Banner.
+Additionally, Administrative Computing supports StagWeb, the campus portal that enables students to access their e-mail, grades, calendars, course schedules and other types of information that is important to the adult learner.
+Administrative Computing's Help Desk is located on the second floor of Dolan Commons and can be reached by e-mail (helpdesk@mail.fairfield.edu) or by phone (203) 254-4357.
+The hours of operation are Mon., Weds., Thurs., and Fri. from 8:30 a.m. to 4:30 p.m., and on Tuesdays from 8:30 a.m. to 7 p.m.

 Computing and Network Services, located on the second floor of Dolan Commons, provides lab support, technical advice, classroom technology applications, and personal Web page assistance.
-Office hours are 8:30 a.m. to 4:30 p.m.
-The SCT Help Desk, located on the second floor of Dolan Commons, assists with questions related to StagWeb.
+All computing and network infrastructure on campus, the telecommunications system, hardware and software support for faculty and staff desktops/ laptops, and operational support for public computer labs fall within the jurisdiction of C&NS.
+Office hours are 8:30 a.m. to 4:30 p.m and the Help Desk number is (203) 254-4069 or (cns@mail.fairfield.edu).